-Blockchain design is more secure and more democratic than the current state of most of the digital world.
-So, the technology has the potential to change the way the internet works because its.
-Blockchain technology has the potential to change the way the internet works by applying its trustless cryptography and decentralized solutions.
-So, you can think of blockchain as “the internet 2.0.”
+Blockchain technology enables developers to design more secure and more democratic systems for online applications.
+The technology has the potential to change the way the Internet works by applying its trustless cryptography and decentralized solutions.
+So, you can think of blockchain as the foundation of “Web3.”

 There are at least 100 reasons why blockchain technology is such a big deal.
-Cryptocurrency and Bitcoin are likely the most popular of blockchains applications.
-But blockchain technology has many other beneficial applications other than cryptocurrencies.
+Cryptocurrency and Bitcoin are the most popular of blockchains use cases and an underlying infrastructure for a new financial system is at our doorsteps.

 What is blockchain technology changing?